sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

-## Database > RDS for SQL Server > Console User Guide
+## Database > RDS for MS-SQL > Console User Guide

-## Database Instances
+## DB Instances

-On the Database Instances tab, you can create, modify, or delete database (DB) instances, or query status information of created DB instances.
+On the DB Instances tab, you can create, modify, or delete database (DB) instances, or query status information of created DB instances.

 ### Create a DB Instance